onefrankguy/frankmitchell.org/posts/how-to-do-one-time-setup-with-chef.md

 attribute on the file resource ensures it only runs if the file doesn't exist.
 The end result is a one time setup command in Chef.

+If you find yourself using this pattern a lot, especially if you're triggering multiple things off the same lock file, you may find that [switching away from notification events][chain] makes your code easier to read and reason about.

 [PostgreSQL]: http://www.postgresql.org/docs/9.3/static/app-initdb.html "PostgreSQL: initdb - create a new PostgreSQL database cluster"
+[execute resource]: http://docs.getchef.com/resource_execute.html "Chef Software: Use the execute resource to execute a command"
+[file resource]:http://docs.getchef.com/resource_file.html "Chef Software: Use the file resource to manage files that are present on a node"
+[chain]: /2013/02/chain-events "Frank Mitchell: Three ways to chain events in Chef"